 - Put the Muffin cases into the tray and leave to one side

-- Sift the flour, salt and spices together into a medium-sized bowl
+- Sift the flour, salt and spices together into the medium-sized bowl/ sheet of paper

 - Melt the butter

 - Use the fork to mash the bananas in the large bowl